Artichoke, Fennel, Asparagus, Green Bean and Fresh Summer Truffle Salad, Topped with Grilled Halibut Fillet in a Truffle Vinaigrette

 Slice fresh summer truffle very finely with a sharp knife, and set aside.
 In a small salad bowl, mix the shallots, olive and truffle oils, sherry vinegar, and salt and pepper, to taste.
 Set dressing aside.

 Preheat a grill or grill pan to medium-high.
 Season halibut with salt and pepper, and grill on both sides until cooked through (fish should be opaque in the center).

 On 4 large dinner plates, arrange baby lettuce, artichokes, asparagus, green beans, and fennel.
 Place halibut in the center on top, dribble with vinaigrette, and garnish with fresh summer truffle slices.

 Professional Recipe: This recipe was provided by a chef, restaurant or culinary professional and makes a large quantity.
 The Food Network Kitchens chefs have not tested this recipe in the proportions indicated and therefore cannot make any representation as to the results.

-Recipe courtesy Executive Chef Peter Schaffrath, Hay-Adams Hotel, Washington, DC
+Recipe courtesy of Executive Chef Peter Schaffrath, Hay-Adams Hotel, Washington, DC